Q42/meteor-gke/meteor-gke-talk-2015-01-15.md

 ^While we've progressed to using Google Cloud Platform to host all kinds of large scale projects like the infrastructure of the Philips Hue smartphone-controlled lights, we're still at that stage of being a little insecure about Meteor.

-We use it a lot: internal tools, projects, even our own educational startup.
+^We use it a lot: internal tools, projects, even our own educational startup.
 But it's clearly still growing.

 ---